Siphon880gh/devbrain/Enterprise - LINUX, Server Administration, Scripting, IT Networking, IT Remote Help Desk/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup VPS Checklist - Eg. Hetzner.md

 		- Keep in mind that when you upload files via SFTP later, this will be the user you sign into Filezilla, etc's SFTP.
 This makes sure uploads are the correct permissions.
 		- If passed, this then assumes future websites on CloudPanel will have no problem with editing and viewing by the internet.
 	- This then assumes future websites on CloudPanel will have no problem with editing and viewing by the internet.
 	- Optional: If you want to continue testing other sites on CloudPanel, you could use other domains at namecheap etc creating A record to the same public IP.
 Or if you run out of domains, you can create subdomains under one domain, creating CName to the public domain name.
-For more information on A records and Cnames, refer to [[DNS Domain PRIMER]].
+For more information on A records and Cnames, refer to [[__ PRIMER - DNS Domain]].
 Make sure a site's vhost at your web host catches what servername (subdomain and/or domain and tld) is hoisted by the internet connecting to your public IP.

 ---
 ### How to setup SFTP/FTP users